tokio-rs/website/content/tokio/tutorial/shared-state.md

 1. Guard the shared state with a Mutex.
 2. Spawn a task to manage the state and use message passing to operate on it.

-Spawning a task to manage state is usually the preferred strategy when operations on the data require asynchronous work.
-This strategy will be used in a later section.
-Right now, the shared state is a `HashMap` and the operations are `insert` and `get`.
-Both of these operations are near-instant, so we will use a `Mutex`.
+Generally you want to use the first approach for simple data, and the second approach for things that require asynchronous work such as IO primitives.
+In this chapter, the shared state is a `HashMap` and the operations are `insert` and `get`.
+Neither of these operations is asynchronous, so we will use a `Mutex`.

+The latter approach is covered in the next chapter.

 # Add `bytes` dependency